blog posts

 Example 3: do… while loop

-The following program calculates the number of numbers that the user enters until login 0.
+The following program calculates the numbers the user enters until login 0.

 We used the Scanner object to get input from the user.